QI Foundations Course: Quality Improvement Science, Teamwork, and Families as Partners for Multidisciplinary Teams

 Apply principles to standardize successful change

-Please check back later CE information.
+Please check back later for CE information.

 Connect with other participants in this course and teams that are applying structured QI methodology to projects at their center.
 The VON Community Forum is a place to ask questions and share practices, guidelines, and new knowledge and experiences.